jina-ai/executor-text-transformerqa/README.md

 # TransformerQAExecutor

-**TransformerQAExecutor** wraps a question-answering model from huggingface.
+**TransformerQAExecutor** wraps a question-answering model from Hugging Face.
 Given some questions and paragraphs/contexts, it extracts the relevant answers from the given paragraphs/contexts.

 **TransformerQAExexecutor** receives [`Document`s](https://docs.jina.ai/fundamentals/document/) where each `Document`'s `text` is the question, and its `matches`'s texts are the contexts/paragraphs where answers will be extracted from.